-The amount of weight your loaded trailer should be no more than $907~\mathrm{kg}$ (2 $000~\mathrm{lbs.}$).
+Your loaded trailer should weigh no more than 907 kg (2 000 lbs.).

 Do not exceed the GVWR or the GAWR specified on the certification label.

 Towing trailers beyond the maximum recommended gross trailer weight could result in engine damage, transmission/axle damage, structural damage, loss of control, and personal injury.